redsoultara/Cybersecurity-Security-Analyst/pre-security-notes.md

 When an ARP request is sent, a message is broadcasted on the network to other devices asking, "What is the mac address that owns this IP address?"
 When the other devices receive that message, they will only respond if they own that IP address and will send an ARP reply with its MAC address.
 The requesting device can now remember this mapping and store it in its ARP cache for future use.

 **DHCP**

 IP addresses can be assigned either manually, by entering them physically into a device, or automatically and most commonly by using a DHCP (Dynamic Host Configuration Protocol) server.
 When a device connects to a network, if it has not already been manually assigned an IP address, it sends out a request (DHCP Discover) to see if any DHCP servers are on the network.
 The DHCP server then replies back with an IP address the device could use (DHCP Offer).
 The device then sends a reply confirming it wants the offered IP Address (DHCP Request), and then lastly, the DHCP server sends a reply acknowledging this has been completed, and the device can start using the IP Address (DHCP ACK).

+**OSI Model**

+The OSI model (or Open Systems Interconnection Model) is an essential model used in networking.
+This critical model provides a framework dictating how all networked devices will send, receive and interpret data.

+One of the main benefits of the OSI model is that devices can have different functions and designs on a network while communicating with other devices.
+Data sent across a network that follows the uniformity of the OSI model can be understood by other devices.

+The OSI model consists of seven layers which are illustrated in the diagram below.
+Each layer has a different set of responsibilities and is arranged from Layer 7 to Layer 1.

+At every individual layer that data travels through, specific processes take place, and pieces of information are added to this data, which is what we'll come to discuss in the upcoming tasks within this room.
+However, for now, we only need to understand that this process is called encapsulation and what the OSI model looks like in the diagram below:

+-1. physical (lan kabel)

+-2. data link The data link layer focuses on the physical addressing of the transmission.
+It receives a packet from the network layer (including the IP address for the remote computer) and adds in the physical MAC (Media Access Control) address of the receiving endpoint.
+Inside every network-enabled computer is a Network Interface Card (NIC) which comes with a unique MAC address to identify it.
+MAC addresses are set by the manufacturer and literally burnt into the card; they can’t be changed – although they can be spoofed.
+When information is sent across a network, it’s actually the physical address that is used to identify where exactly to send the information.

+-3. network The third layer of the OSI model (network layer) is where the magic of routing & re-assembly of data takes place (from these small chunks to the larger chunk).
+Firstly, routing simply determines the most optimal path in which these chunks of data should be sent.
+Whilst some protocols at this layer determine exactly what is the "optimal" path that data should take to reach a device, we should only know about their existence at this stage of the networking module.
+Briefly, these protocols include OSPF (Open Shortest Path First) and RIP (Routing Information Protocol).
+The factors that decide what route is taken is decided by the following:
+What path is the shortest?
+I.e. has the least amount of devices that the packet needs to travel across.
+What path is the most reliable?
+I.e. have packets been lost on that path before?
+Which path has the faster physical connection?
+I.e. is one path using a copper connection (slower) or a fibre (considerably faster)?
+At this layer, everything is dealt with via IP addresses such as 192.168.1.100.
+Devices such as routers capable of delivering packets using IP addresses are known as Layer 3 devices — because they are capable of working at the third layer of the OSI model.

+-4.